nanomad/saic-python-mqtt-gateway/README.md

 ## Configuration

+Configuration parameters can be provided as
+ * Command line parameters
-Configuration parameters can be provided as command line parameters or environment variables (this is what you typically do when you run the service from a docker container).
+ * Environment variables (this is what you typically do when you run the service from a docker container).
+ * A local [.env file](https://saurabh-kumar.com/python-dotenv/#file-format) in current working directory (`CWD`) where the program is started from.
+When running in docker container the `CWD` container root is `/usr/src/app`.

+When using combinations of configuration methods, the order of precedence is as follows.

+  1. Command line parameters
+  2. Environment variables
+  3. Local .env file

 ### SAIC API